 The company's welfare policy is also cutting edge: a distinctive and flexible benefits policy in the choice of services with best-in-class solutions, offering illimiters an evolved and customizable Flexible Benefits plan according to their individual and family needs.

 illimitHER, a Diversity & Inclusion programme from illimity to make the most of the potential of young women.Find out more

 The pillars of sustainability

 Our purpose is to provide SMEs with growth potential with loans when such companies require specialist support or have had problems.
 We guide SMEs through a process of development, restructuring and relaunching, which brings a positive social impact and knock-on effect, helping to keep jobs and bolster local manufacturing.

-Our Distressed Credit Investment & Servicing division is committed to helping struggling businesses, engaging in constructive dialogue that will help them resolve their debts and potentially start operating again.
+The Division is committed to support the entrepreneur in difficulty by initiating a constructive dialogue with him in order to restore his position and eventually return to the market.
 The division adopts a very professional approach to such relations, identifying focused actions designed to find mutually agreeable out-of-court settlements that speed up the resolution of such matters.

 illimity Stories.
 We work side-by-side with SMEs in Italy with a single goal: uncover their potential, together.Find out more

 The pillars of sustainability